kerrishotts/cordova-plugin-example-isprime/README.md

 ## Important Notes

 * Calculations are processed in background threads on iOS and Android.
 These calculations **do not** stop if the webview is navigated.
 This is left as an exercise to the reader.
-* Calculations on Windows and the Browser platform are much slower in order to avoid blocking the webview.
-Be careful with the size of primes passed; you may end up with a computation that takes quite some time.
+* Calculations on the Browser platform are much slower in order to avoid blocking the webview.
+* Be careful with the size of primes passed; you may end up with a computation that takes quite some time.
+* Do remember &mdash; this plugin can't check primality of any number greater than 2^53-1.

 ## Testing